Enter Mangrove Photography Awards 2025

 Séphora, clam diver at the Congo River estuary

-Revealing intimate relationships between people and mangrove forests; encouraging images illustrating traditional connections with coastal communities and positive conservation efforts of people working to sustain our mangroves.
+Revealing intimate relationships between people and mangrove forests.
+This includes images illustrating traditional connections with coastal communities and positive conservation efforts.

 Pink mangrove lagoon

-Captivating images of our mangroves with a unique perspective from expansive vistas down to the microscale of individual plants and other flora.
-Images may include unseen angles, patterns, closeups and views.
+Captivating images exploring the diversity of the globe’s mangroves, from expansive landscapes to the detail of individual flora.
+Images may include unseen angles, patterns, close-ups, and creative perspectives.

 Nursery

-Showcasing the world of mangroves below the water line, uncovering the diversity of aquatic life in this unfamiliar environment.
-Split-shots can expose relationships with other elements and ecosystems.
+Showcasing the hidden world of mangroves below the water line, uncovering the diversity of aquatic life.
+Split-shots may be submitted to expose relationships with other elements of mangrove ecosystems.

 Stewards of The Mangroves

-Portfolio image category showcasing a long-held commitment to mangrove conservation through a striking body of work with emotional storytelling encouraged.
-A total of six images must be submitted, taken at any time during the photographer’s working life.
-Award-winning images can be submitted.
+Portfolio image category showcasing a long-held commitment to mangrove conservation through a striking collection of six images.
+A total of six images must be submitted.
+Submissions may include images taken at any time during the photographer’s career, including award-winning images, and should prioritize emotional storytelling.

 If we haven't answered your particular question here, we are happy to answer any queries you have about entering the competition.